Football

 RICK CURTIS - HEAD FOOTBALL COACH, ASSOCIATE ATHLETIC DIRECTOR, AND S.A.L.T.
 COORDINATOR

-russell oka - offensive coordinator
+russell oka - Varsity offensive coordinator

 But the Lord said to Samuel, “Do not look on his appearance or on the height of his stature, because I have rejected him; for the Lord sees not as man sees; man looks on the outward appearance, but the Lord looks on the heart."
 1 Samuel 16:7